carolFrohlich/Frohlich-AMX-BrainMusic/brainhack-report.md

 # Conclusions
 In this experiment, we established a way of generating music with open fMRI data following some basic music theory principles.
-This resulted in a somewhat naïve but pleasant music for humans.
-The results show an interesting possibility for providing feedback of fMRI activity for neurofeedback experiments.
+This resulted in a somewhat naïve but pleasant musical experience.
+Our results also demonstrate an interesting possibility for providing feedback from fMRI activity for neurofeedback experiments.

 \begin{figure}